declaredata/fuse_python/README.md

 If you encounter any problems while using DeclareData Fuse, please submit an issue on our GitHub repository:

-1. Go to the [Issues](https://github.com/declaredata/fuse/issues) page
+1. Go to the [Issues](https://github.com/declaredata/fuse_python/issues) tab
 2. Click "New Issue"
-3. Use our issue template to provide:
+3. Feel free to use our issue template below to provide:
    - Description of the problem
    - Steps to reproduce
    - Expected behavior